MohamedSerrari/mlops-wiidii/README.md

 # Creating NLU API for intent classification

+### Itroduction:

-## This repo contains multiple notebooks and scripts dealing with the problematics we faced while creating an NLU API for intent classification.
+This repo contains multiple notebooks and scripts dealing with the problematics we faced while creating an NLU API for intent classification.

 ### Q1.
 Analysing the training and evaluation data.